akamai/cli-visitor-prioritization/README.md

 The flags of interest for create are:

 ```
 -throttle <value>          Acceptable values are -1 (= All to Waiting Room), 0 <= 100, or 'disabled' (to disable rule)
 -policyName <policyName>   Specified Visitor Prioritization Cloudlet policy name
 -ruleName <ruleName>       Name of rule in policy that should be changed.
 Use single quotes ('') in case rule name has spaces.
 If multiple rules exist for the same name, all of them will be updated.
-    -network	Either staging, prod, or production ; will make change based on latest version on that network
+-network <network>	       Either staging, prod, or production ; will make change based on latest version on that network

 ```